equinor/appsec/docs/security-champion/2-security_champion_activities.md

 ## Introduce yourself

-Say hello in the [Security Champion channel](https://equinor.slack.com/archives/C036HGPBJ04) 👋 Always fun to meet new champions
+Say hello in the [Security Champion channel](https://equinor.slack.com/archives/C036HGPBJ04) 👋 Always fun to meet new champions.

 ## Ensure that all your code is being scanned by SAST